 - Income from house property 1 (1f-1i+1j): This is an auto-populated field representing the net income from house property which is computed as annual value as reduced by total amounts deductible u/s 24 and as increased by arrears of rent etc.

 - Income from house property 2: It is computed in a similar manner.

-- The details of pass through income from business trust or investment fund as per section 115UA or 115UB are required to be reported separately in Schedule PTI.
-If any amount of pass through income reported therein is of the nature of house property income, the same has to be reported at this column in the Schedule HP for including the same in head-wise computation.
+- If any amount of pass-through income reported therein is of the nature of house property income, the same has to be reported in this column in the Schedule HP for including the same in head-wise computation.

 Schedule CG – Capital Gains

-Part D requires the deductions that can be claimed in respect of capital gains subject to fulfillment of prescribed conditions under sections 54 or 54B or 54EC or 54F or 54GB or 115F.
+- Part D requires the deductions that can be claimed in respect of capital gains subject to fulfillment of prescribed conditions under sections 54 or 54B or 54EC or 54F or 54GB or 115F.
 Some of these deductions are available only against long-term capital gains.
-In case any deduction is claimed against any type of capital gains, the details of such claim have to be furnished in part D of this Schedule.
+In case any deduction is to be claimed against any type of capital gains, the details of suchclaim have to be furnished in part D of this Schedule.